apache/flink/docs/dev/table/streaming/match_recognize.md

   * `CLASSIFIER` function, which returns the pattern variable that a row was mapped to, is not yet supported.
 * `SUBSET` - which allows creating logical groups of pattern variables and using those groups in the `DEFINE` and `MEASURES` clauses.
 * Physical offsets - `PREV/NEXT`, which indexes all events seen rather than only those that were mapped to a pattern variable(as in [logical offsets](#logical-offsets) case).
-* Extracting time attributes - there is no possibility to get a time attribute for subsequent time-based operation yet.
+* Extracting time attributes - there is currently no possibility to get a time attribute for subsequent time-based operations.
-* Aggregates - one cannot use aggregates in `MEASURES` nor `DEFINE` clauses yet.
+* Aggregates - one cannot use aggregates in `MEASURES` nor `DEFINE` clauses.
 * User defined functions cannot be used within `MATCH_RECOGNIZE`.
 * `MATCH_RECOGNIZE` is supported only for SQL.
 There is no equivalent in the Table API.